 While there’s the perception that holiday crowds die down after New Year’s Eve, this is only true to a degree.
-Post-holiday crowds will remain heavy through January 5, 2020, after which they are supplanted by local Annual Passholders who are no longer blocked out but are still on holiday break from work or school.
+Post-holiday crowds will remain heavy through January 8, 2023 when local school districts go back into session following winter break.
+After that, they are supplanted by local Magic Key passholders who are no longer blocked out but are still on holiday break from work or school.

-Nevertheless, we’d recommend hedging your bets.
-If you’re looking at the crowd calendar for the best week in January 2020 to visit Disneyland, we’d recommend January 13-17, 2020.
-This week gets you far enough outside the holiday season, with the post-blockout crowd wave having subsided, and local schools being back in session.
-You’ll also be able to do Star Wars: Rise of the Resistance your last day, should you so desire.
+If you’re looking at the crowd calendar for the best dates in January 2023 to visit Disneyland, we’d recommend January 9-12, 2023 or January 23-26, 2023.
+These weeks gets you far enough outside the holiday season, with the post-blockout crowd wave having subsided, and local schools being back in session.

 It’s important to underscore that these crowd calendar predictions are our best guesses, and lean heavily on the above assumptions.
 One of the greatest difficulties with forecasting Disneyland crowds is that so much of the audience lives in Los Angeles and Orange Counties, meaning they are not planning their trips to Disneyland months in advance.
 Many people are visiting on a whim, and can make last-minute trips if enticed by marketing, deals, or special entertainment.